-World stocks pause, dollar creeps up ahead of payrolls
+World stocks take breather, dollar inches up ahead of payrolls

 Sterling GBP=D3 also dropped to a one-month low against the dollar after plunging on Thursday in the wake of the Bank of England's first interest rate rise in a decade.
 It was heading for its third straight week of declines against the dollar.

-Emerging markets largely took in stride the news that Venezuela plans to restructure its burgeoning foreign debt [nL2N1N905O].
+Emerging markets largely took in stride the news that Venezuela plans to restructure its burgeoning foreign debt .

 There has been speculation of such a move for years.
 The cash-strapped OPEC nation’s collapsing economy has left its population struggling to find food and medicine.